 Services not covered by Medicare Not covered under any condition Covered only under specific conditions facility, such as a telephone or a television.
-Full-time nursing care in your home. $\checkmark$ Custodial care is care provided in a nursing home, hospice, or other facility setting when you do not require skilled medical care or skilled nursing care.
+Full-time nursing care in your home. \checkmark Custodial care is care provided in a nursing home, hospice, or other facility setting when you do not require skilled medical care or skilled nursing care.
 Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
-Homemaker services include basic household assistance, including light housekeeping or light meal preparation. ✓ Fees charged for care by your immediate relatives or members of your household. $\checkmark$ Cosmetic surgery or procedures. ✓ Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
+Homemaker services include basic household assistance, including light housekeeping or light meal preparation. \checkmark Fees charged for care by your immediate relatives or members of your household. \checkmark Cosmetic surgery or procedures. ✓ Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.
+Chiropractic Services (Medicare-covered) \checkmark

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Chiropractic Services (Medicare-covered) ✓ Manual manipulation of the spine to correct a subluxation is covered.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Manual manipulation of the spine to correct a subluxation is covered.
 Excluded from Medicare coverage is any service other than manual manipulation of the spine for the treatment of subluxation.
-Routine dental care, such as cleanings, exams or x-rays. $\checkmark$ Non-routine dental care. ✓ Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
-Home-Delivered Meals. ✓ (As specifically described as a covered service in the Medical Benefits Chart in this chapter.)
-Orthopedic shoes. ✓ If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease.
+Routine dental care, such as cleanings, exams or x-rays. ✓ Non-routine dental care. ✓ Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
+Home-Delivered Meals. \checkmark Orthopedic shoes. ✓ If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease.
 (As specifically described as a covered service in the Medical Benefits Chart in this chapter.)
 Supportive devices for the feet. ✓ Orthopedic or therapeutic shoes for people with diabetic foot disease.
 Elective hysterectomy, tubal ligation, or vasectomy, if the primary indication for these procedures is sterilization.
-Reversal of sterilization procedures, penile vacuum ✓
+Reversal of sterilization procedures, penile vacuum erection devices, or non- prescription contraceptive supplies. ✓